OpenHFT/Chronicle-Map/spec/1-design-goals.md

  - Chronicle Map is an in-memory, highly concurrent key-value store.
 Generally keys and values are arbitrary sequences of bytes.
- - Chronicle Map optionally persists to a *single file* via the memory-mapping facility, present in Windows and POSIX-compatible operation systems (`mmap`).
+ - Chronicle Map optionally persists to a *single file* via the memory-mapping facility, present in Windows and POSIX-compatible operating systems (`mmap`).
 The file shouldn't necessarily materialize on disk.
 It's OK for Chronicle Map if the file resides a memory-mounted FS.
 The whole Chronicle Map state is contained in the file contents i. e. it is possible to move, copy or send the file to another machine, access it and observe exactly the same Chronicle Map state.
 Chronicle Map doesn't